kevin-rodri/ZombieLand/docs/GameCodeDetails/GameCodeDetailsSubSections/level.md

 ## The Level package

 The `Level` package in this project contains all the "core" classes and game logic necessary for the platformer game to play out.
-Many of the classes found in here exist solely to be extended from by a different class to be built upon, so you can think of them as a template -- examples of this include the
+Many of the classes found in the `Level` package exist solely to be extended from.
+You can think of them as templates -- examples of this include the
-`Player`, `Enemy`, `NPC`, `EnhancedMapTile`, and `Tileset` classes.
+`Player`, `NPC`, `EnhancedMapTile`, and `Tileset` classes.